Drought in Turkey: Agriculture

 “Water year rainfall” is the total precipitation between Oct 1 and Sept 30 as it includes the agricultural irrigation period.

-Grain in Konya Province is affected Almost three-quarters of the water supply is used for irrigation and most water loss is due to poor irrigation, and more widespread use of drip irrigation has been suggested.
+Grain in Konya Province is affectedAlmost three-quarters of the water supply is used for irrigation and most water loss is due to poor irrigation, and more widespread use of drip irrigation has been suggested.
+Drought resistant crops are being studied and a drought early warning system is expected to be ready by 2027.

 Water resources

 There are about 1500 cubic meters per person per year.
 Based to the Falkenmark Index, Turkey is 'water stressed' since it has 1,000-1,500 m^{3} of water potential per person per year.
 Precipitation can be measured by satellite.
+Turkey suffers from water loss through its distribution pipeline networks, resulting in an increase of water shortage.
+Turkey has no centralized water management system; a large number of agencies manage it separately.
+This makes it hard for the government to establish water management planning.
+Turkey's growing population, especially in major cities like Istanbul, is weighing heavily on the country's water resources.In correlation so are the water demands for the agricultural and industrial sectors.

 Other uses of water

 Hydroelectricity in Turkey is reduced by climate change.
 According to the Water Policy Association half of water intended for taps is lost to leaks.
-According to TEMA 4 million tons a day are consumed for coal mining.
-The 2023 drought caused power cuts and increased electricity and gas prices.
+According to TEMA 4 million tons a day are consumed for coal mining.The 2023 drought caused power cuts and increased electricity and gas prices.

-Officially sanctioned methods to combat drought include better protecting river basins, building underground dams, rainwater harvesting, use of grey water and praying for rain.
+Officially sanctioned methods to combat drought include better protecting river basins, building underground dams,rainwater harvesting, use of grey waterand praying for rain.